 Twist and expansion profiles of magnetic loop responsible for coronal heating and solar wind generation

-Generation of a plasma outflow from the Sun known as the solar wind is coupled with heating of a solar atmospheric plasma, and both processes are expected to operate in the solar magnetized atmosphere
+Generation of a plasma outflow from the Sun known as the solar wind is coupled with heating of a solar atmospheric plasma, and both processes are expected to operate in a solar magnetized atmosphere

-quantities characterizing the magnetic configuration, force-free α and flux
+factors characterizing the magnetic configuration, force-free α and flux

-expansion rate f_ex, the former of which represents how much a magnetic loop is twisted around its axis,
+expansion rate fex, the former of which represents how much a magnetic loop is twisted around its axis,

 while the latter how sharply the loop expands along its axis.
-We derived spatial distributions

-but small values of |α| around their photospheric footpoints, and inner part where loops take large values of |α|, indicating that strong field-aligned current flows along these loops.
-We also examined expansion
+In ST case, outer loops take large values of fex but small values of |α| at their photospheric footpoints, while inner loops formed double J-shaped structure, taking large values of fex and |α| at their photospheric footpoints.
+The double J-shaped structure indicates that strong field-aligned current flows along these inner loops.

 profile well above the photosphere.